claudinec/www.claudinec.net/content/posts/2024-07-30-indiewebbing-from-the-couch.md

 author: Claudine Chionh
 draft: false
 date: 2024-07-30
+publishdate: 2024-07-30
+lastmis: 2024-11-15
 tags: [hugo, ios, indieweb, indieweb-carnival, tools]
 ---

 I'm not going to pretend for a moment that building a personal website is easier than posting to a platform that someone else has already built.
 I know that updating content for a static site generator in a git repository from the command line introduces a whole lot of friction (and jargon) to the blogging/publishing process, when I could easily post elsewhere with a mobile app from the comfort of my couch or while commuting on a tram.
-But there enough development and automation tools available for iOS that I can use my iPad or phone as a portable development lab.
+But there are enough development and automation tools available for iOS that I can use my iPad or phone as a portable development lab.
 Here's how I write and publish away from a computer.

 ## Ingredients